seandstewart/bardly/pending/problems/all-s-well-that-ends-well/uncut.md

 **BERTRAM**
 I would I knew in what particular action to try him.

+**First Lord**
+None better than to let him fetch off his drum,
+which you hear him so confidently undertake to do.

 **Second Lord**
 I, with a troop of Florentines, will suddenly
 surprise him; such I will have, whom I am sure he